woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.1.0 - 2022-08-23 =
+* Add - Automatically sync WooCommerce shipping settings with Merchant Center.
+* Add - Get shipping rates suggestions for provinces/states and postal codes.
+* Add - Option to automatically sync the shipping rates based on the store shipping zone configurations.
+* Add - Sync the shipping rates for states/provinces and postal codes to Merchant Center.
+* Fix - A compatibility issue with WC 6.5+ that the store country might be undefined and further break the onboarding setup.
+* Tweak - Generate random ID for postcode regions when syncing shipping settings.

 = 2.0.4 - 2022-08-16 =
 * Dev - E2E Fix for redirecting to single product page.
 * Dev - Remove wc-admin installation from E2E env setup.